-- the nature of the proposal and its conformance with all relevant sections of the Plan, as well as any established Sector Plans, Concept Plans, Local Area Plans, or Local Area Design Plans; - (ii) the need for the form of housing proposed and the supply of land currently available in the general area capable of meeting that need; - (iii) the capability of the existing roadway and public transit system to service the proposal, integration with cycling and pedestrian facilities, and adequacy of proposed supply of onsite parking; - (iv) the capability of existing community infrastructure, including water and sewer services, parks, schools, other utilities, and community facilities; - (v) the compatibility of the proposal with the height, scale, and design of buildings in the surrounding neighbourhood, continuity with nearby residential streetscape and lot designs, and overall compatibility with land uses in the general area; - (vi) the adequacy of proposed landscaping and screening, and preservation of existing vegetation; - (vii) the preservation and integration of buildings considered to have historical or architectural significance; - (viii) the need to provide a range of housing opportunities throughout the city; and - (ix) the ongoing need to promote a compact and efficient city form. - (e) The Plan supports the development of one-unit dwellings on existing lots with site areas that are less than that applicable to the surrounding area, provided these lots have frontages generally consistent with lot frontages in the immediate area. - (f) A secondary suite will be a permitted accessory use to a one-unit dwelling in all areas of the city where one-unit dwellings are permitted. - (g) A garden or garage suite may be an accessory use to a one-unit dwelling, a semi-detached dwelling, or a two-unit dwelling.
-(Revised - Bylaw No. 9978 - April 24, 2024)
+- the nature of the proposal and its conformance with all relevant sections of the Plan, as well as any established Sector Plans, Concept Plans, Local Area Plans, or local area design plans; - (ii) the need for the form of housing proposed and the supply of land currently available in the general area capable of meeting that need; - (iii) the capability of the existing roadway and public transit system to service the proposal, integration with cycling and pedestrian facilities, and adequacy of proposed supply of onsite parking; - (iv) the capability of existing community infrastructure, including water and sewer services, parks, schools, other utilities, and community facilities; - (v) the compatibility of the proposal with the height, scale, and design of buildings in the surrounding neighbourhood, continuity with nearby residential streetscape and lot designs, and overall compatibility with land uses in the general area; - (vi) the adequacy of proposed landscaping and screening, and preservation of existing vegetation; - (vii) the preservation and integration of buildings considered to have historical or architectural significance; - (viii) the need to provide a range of housing opportunities throughout the city; and - (ix) the ongoing need to promote a compact and efficient city form. - (e) The Plan supports the development of one-unit dwellings on existing lots with site areas that are less than that applicable to the surrounding area, provided these lots have frontages generally consistent with lot frontages in the immediate area. - (f) A secondary suite will be a permitted accessory use to a one-unit dwelling in all areas of the city where one-unit dwellings are permitted. - (g) A garden or garage suite may be an accessory use to a one-unit dwelling.

-G1.4 Special Use Areas
+1.4 Special Use Areas